Qaid (TV series)

 Qaid (قید) is a Pakistani television series aired on Geo Entertainment during 2018–19.
 It is produced by Wajahat Rauf and Shazia Wajahat under their banner Showcase Productions.
 It stars Zara Noor Abbas and Syed Jibran.
-It received low viewership ratings and according to The News International, Qaid didn't work well for Abbas.
+It received low viewership ratings and according to The News International, Qaid did not work well for Abbas.

 Plot

 Rehaam (Zara Noor Abbas and Aashir (Syed Jibran) studied together in college and have been good friends, soon they fall in love.
 Ashir’s mother has taken over his deceased father’s business and has been struggling to keep this business alive, in the midst of all this she sends Ashir abroad to save the ongoing contracts.
 Before Ashir leaves he wants both families to meet and finalize his proposal for Rehaam.
-But unfortunately, Reham’s taya springs up the subject of her marriage with his son and her father and taya end up in a big fight and Rehaam asks Ashir not to bring his family as her father is not well.
+But unfortunately, Reham’s taya springs up the subject of her marriage with his son and her father and Taya end up in a big fight and Rehaam asks Ashir not to bring his family as her father is not well.

 Heartbroken but willing to help his mother Ashir leaves the country soon while Rehaam is venturing into home tuitions and end up hired as Adaan’s teacher who is Ashir’s younger brother.
 This fact remains hidden as she builds a rapport with both Adaan and Ashir’s mother.
-All this leads to Adaan having a crush on Rehaam which at first Rehaam didn't notice but as soon as she finds Adaan’s behavior unusual she discourages it and leaves this job.
+All this leads to Adaan having a crush on Rehaam which at first Rehaam did not notice but as soon as she finds Adaan’s behavior unusual she discourages it and leaves this job.

 Rehaam will accept the proposal and right on her wedding day, Adaan does something that brings Rehaam’s life to a point of no return.
 Rehaam makes many sacrifices and suffers because of others' misdeeds.
 But will she finally achieve a happy life?